Uganda: Bobi Wine arrested during rally, his office says | DW | 15.03.2021

 Footage circulated by local media showed the moment of Wine's arrest while he held a poster saying "bring back our people."

-On March 10, Wine said that it had been 70 days since authorities arrested all of his campaign team members in Kalangala, Central Uganda.
+Last week, Wine said it had been 70 days since authorities arrested all of his campaign team members in Kalangala, Central Uganda.

 He reported that thousands of his supporters were in arbitrary detention, calling for their release.